 When you no longer need an Amazon DataZone data source, you can remove it permenantly.
 After you delete a data source, all assets that originated from that data source are still available in the catalog, and users can still subscribe to them.
 However, the assets will stop receiving updates from the source.
 We recommend that you first move the dependent assets to a different data source before you delete it.

 You must remove all fulfillments on the data source before you can delete it.
-For more information, see Discovering, subscribing to, and consuming data in Amazon DataZone.
+For more information, see Data discovery, subscription, and consumption.

 To delete a data source